-Time, December 31, 2020.
-Complete applications uploaded to Drop Box and time stamped after 11:59:59 pm Eastern Time on December 31 2020 will not be accepted and will result in an automatic rejection.
+Time, December 31, 2021.
+Complete applications uploaded to Drop Box and time stamped after 11:59:59 pm Eastern Time on December 31 2021 will not be accepted and will result in an automatic rejection.
 There are NO exceptions for the December 31 deadline!
 All application submissions in December are final.
-Nothing may be added or exchanged to an application after it has been received.
+Nothing may be added or exchanged to the complete application unless requested by AVTAA.